Sublime (band): 1988–1991: Early career

 Eric Wilson and Bud Gaugh were childhood friends.
 Having grown up in the same Long Beach neighborhood, Eric's father, Billy Wilson taught Gaugh how to read music and play the drums.
 Gaugh and Wilson, together with future Sublime manager Michael Happoldt, formed a three-piece punk band called The Juice Bros during their high school years.
-About this time, Bradley Nowell, who had recently dropped out of University of California, Santa Cruz, joined the band.
+About this time, Bradley Nowell, who had recently dropped out of the University of California, Santa Cruz, joined the band.
 Nowell helped introduce Gaugh and Wilson (who at the time listened exclusively to punk rock) to reggae and ska.

-Sublime played its first gig on the 4th of July, 1988 in a small club.
+Sublime played its first gig on the 4th of July, 1988 on the Long Beach Peninsula in Belmont Shore.
 Music venues were skeptical of the band's eclectic musical fusion and many refused to book the band.
 In response, the band created their own music label, Skunk Records, and told venues that they were "Skunk Records recording artists", which helped the band seem more accomplished and subsequently book more shows.
-For the next several years, the group focused primarily on playing at parties and small clubs throughout Southern California with local ska bands such as Smokestacks, No Doubt and Skeletones.
+For the next several years, the group focused primarily on playing at parties and small clubs throughout Southern California with local ska bands such as Smokestacks, No Doubt, and Skeletones.
 The trio recorded a few songs and put forth a number of short demos.

 In February 1990, Nowell adopted an abused dalmatian puppy from a shelter and named him "Louie" after his grandfather.
-Louie Nowell, King Louie, or "Lou Dog" as he was called, became something of a mascot for the band.
+Louie Nowell, King Louie, or "Lou Dog", as he was called, became something of a mascot for the band.
 Lou Dog was often allowed to wander around the stage during the band's concert performances.

 One of Sublime's early club venues in 1990 was at a downtown club in Long Beach called Toe Jam.
-This club was owned and operated by David Rice, James Walker, Jason Burch and Jeff King.
+This club was owned and operated by David Rice, James Walker, Jason Burch, and Jeff King.
 A private party was held in February 1991 at Toe Jam for one of the owners.
 Special thanks can be found for Toe Jam and the owners on the back of the later produced album, 40oz. to Freedom.

-In late 1990, music student Michael "Miguel" Happoldt approached the band, offering to let the band record in the studio at the school where Happoldt was studying.
+In late 1990, music student Michael "Miguel" Happoldt approached the band, offering to let them record in the studio at the school where Happoldt was studying.
 The band enthusiastically agreed and trespassed into the school at night, where they recorded from midnight to seven in the morning.
 The recording session resulted in the popular cassette tape called Jah Won't Pay the Bills, which was then released in 1991 and featured songs that would appear on the band's future albums.
-The tape helped the band gain a grassroots following throughout Southern California.
+The tape helped the band gain a grassroots following throughout southern California.